Virginia Tech MS in Fishing & Fisheries Sciences & Management

 Virginia Tech Graduate Tuition and Fees

-In 2019-2020, the average part-time graduate tuition at Virginia Tech was $1,534 per credit hour for out-of-state students.
-The average for in-state students was $761 per credit hour.
+During the 2019-2020 academic year, part-time graduate students at Virginia Tech paid an average of $1,534 per credit hour if they came to the school from out-of-state.
+In-state students paid a discounted rate of $761 per credit hour.
 Information about average full-time graduate student tuition and fees is shown in the table below.

 Does Virginia Tech Offer an Online MS in Fishing and Fisheries Sciences and Management?

-Online degrees for the Virginia Tech fishing and fisheries sciences and management master’s degree program are not available at this time.
+Virginia Tech does not offer an online option for its fishing and fisheries sciences and management master’s degree program at this time.
 To see if the school offers distance learning options in other areas, visit the Virginia Tech Online Learning page.

 Virginia Tech Master’s Student Diversity for Fishing and Fisheries Sciences and Management